m4nucodes/m4nucodes/README.md

 I'm a full stack developer with a primary focus on backend development, proficient in Python and JavaScript.
 My passion lies in crafting innovative solutions and fostering connections within the industry.
 I thrive on collaboration and enjoy working alongside fellow professionals to bring ideas to life.

 - 🧠 I'm currently learning Artificial Intelligence and looking forward for Rust.
-- I love coding 👨🏻‍💻, exercising 🥋, reading 📚 and playing video games 🎮.
+- 👨🏻‍💻🥋📚🎮 I love coding, exercising, reading and playing video games.

 ## 🛠 Skills